abpframework/abp/docs/en/solution-templates/layered-web-application/index.md

 ![angular-folder-structure](../../images/angular-folder-structure.png)

-Each of ABP Commercial modules is an NPM package.
+Each of ABP modules is an NPM package.
 Some ABP modules are added as a dependency in `package.json`.
 These modules install with their dependencies.
 To see all ABP packages, you can run the following command in the `angular` folder:

 ```bash
 yarn list --pattern abp